 James Ashworth (b.
 1759 d.
 1844) and his wife Mary and their two sons Thomas (b 1789 d 1857) and David (b 1785 d 1846) came to the United States from County Wicklow Ireland in the summer of 1812.
 They lived in Elizabeth, NJ until June 1816 and then moved to Meigs Co, Ohio, eventually settling in the Flatwoods area of Chester Township.

-The next reference (1892) is the will for Theresa Radford which names her son William H. Radford, daughters Electa Will and Sarah Cummings, and granddauther T. Maud Will.
+David Radford's mother Ellen Ashworth (born about 1790) may be a younger sister to Thomas Ashworth and David Ashworth.1892 will of Theresa Radford which names her son William H. Radford, daughters Electa Will and Sarah Cummings, and granddauther T. Maud Will